2 CROSS-SECTIONAL TECHNOLOGIES

 Since embedded systems control so many processes, the increased complexity by itself is a reliability challenge.
 Growing complexity makes it more difficult to foresee all dependencies during design.
 It is impossible to test all variations, and user interfaces need greater scrutiny since they have to handle such complexity without confusing the user or generating uncertainties.

 The trend towards interconnected, highly automated and autonomous systems will change the way we own products.
-Instead of buying commodity products, we will instead purchase personalised services.
+Instead of buying commodity products, we will instead purchase personalized services.
 The vision of Major challenge 1 is to provide the requisite tools and methods for novel ECS solutions to meet ever-increasing product requirements and provide availability of ECS during use in the field.
 Therefore, availability will be the major feature of ECS.
-Both the continuous improvement of existing methods (e.g. DfR) and development of the new techniques (PHM) will be the cornerstone of future developments in ECS (see also Challenges 1 and 2, and especially the key focus areas on lifecycle-aware holistic design flows in Chapter 2.3 Architecture and Design: Methods and Tools).
-The main focus of Major challenge 1 will circulate around the following topics:
+Both the continuous improvement of existing methods (e.g., DfR) and development of the new techniques (PHM) will be the cornerstone of future developments in ECS.
+The main focus of Major challenge 1 will circulate around the following topics.

 2.4.2.1.3.1 Quality: In situ and real-time assessments